 I think, adopting a virtual culture.
 So coming back to our people aspects of change, our reality is that COVID has changed the way we live.
 If we have gone back to work, after three, four or five months of COVID happening, we would have gone back to the way we were.
 But our reality is that we’re looking at virtual cultures being here to stay.
-And it’s going to be really impactful for organisations that embrace that cultural change, and can get it right, because how do you integrate people from other organisations into your organisation’s virtually, and help them really adopt the culture that you want the values that you have in a virtual environment?
-So I think embracing all of that is going to be the biggest impact on organisations as we move through 2021 and into 2022.
+And it’s going to be really impactful for organizations that embrace that cultural change, and can get it right, because how do you integrate people from other organizations into your organization’s virtually, and help them really adopt the culture that you want the values that you have in a virtual environment?
+So I think embracing all of that is going to be the biggest impact on organizations as we move through 2021 and into 2022.

 I’m so glad that we’ve got a whole series on transformation, because I feel like we’ve only really just sort of touched on, you know, the very top level of what we could get into here.
-So for this session, though, what are those first steps that an organisation needs to take to begin their transformation journey, and then we will move on to some fun things.
+So for this session, though, what are those first steps that an organization needs to take to begin their transformation journey, and then we will move on to some fun things.